Translate

 Guadalajara, México

-Maestro Cares Foundation, in partnership with a second project with Fundación Telmex-Telcel, funded the construction of Casa Hogar Alegría’s (CHA) orphanage in Guadalajara, Mexico.
-The newly established Casa Hogar Alegría Guadalajara is designed to offer a secure and nurturing environment for girls, from infants to 15 years old, providing them with a loving and supportive home.
+Maestro Cares Foundation, in partnership for a second project with Fundación Telmex-Telcel, funded the construction of Casa Hogar Alegría’s (CHA) orphanage in Guadalajara, Mexico.
+This state-of-the-art facility provides a safe, nurturing environment for up to 70 orphaned girls, from infants to 15 years old, offering them a loving and supportive home.

 Project Launch